Dani-CR/ProjectCourse/README.md

         <path_to_restler_bin/restler.exe> compile --api_spec <path_to_schema.json_or_.yaml>

-  - Test/Fuzz-lean/Fuzz (a sub folder will be created “Test”/””/”” in the current path) [the time_budget is needed only for Fuzz mode)
+  - Test/Fuzz-lean/Fuzz (a sub folder will be created “Test”/””/”” in the current path) [the time_budget is needed only for Fuzz mode, 0.084 = 5min and 0.167 = 10min)

         <path to restler_bin/restler.exe> test/fuzz-lean/fuzz --grammar_file <path_to_./Compile/grammar.py> --dictionary_file <path_to_./Compile/dict.json> --settings <path_to_./Compile/engine_settings.json> --no_ssl --time_budget 0.084